atsign-foundation/at_pico_w/README.md

 - `mkdir at_pico_w` (make an at_pico_w folder)
 - `cd at_pico_w` (change directories)
 - `git clone <https://github.com/<YOUR_GITHUB_NAME>/at_pico_w.git> .` (clone your fork into the folder you've created)
+- `git checkout -b umass2022` (create a new branch called umass2022 and go into it)
+- `git reset --hard origin/umass2022` (reset the branch to the origin)

 Now you should have all of the code in your folder.
 Your folder should look something like this: